Rethinking Anxiety: A New Way to Meet an Old Response

 Why Anxiety Exists and Its Purpose: A Survival System in Overdrive

 In the children’s prehistoric animated movie, The Croods, Nicolas Cage’s character humorously illustrates the anxieties of navigating such a dangerous world.
-In an attempt to dissuade his family from doing pretty much anything other than spending their lives in a dark cave, he often told the story of Crispy Bear, a curious protagonist:
+In an attempt to dissuade his family from doing pretty much anything other than spending their lives in a dark cave, he often tells the story of Crispy Bear, a curious little protagonist:

 “A long time ago, this little bear was alive because she listened to her father, so she was happy.
 But Crispy had one terrible problem—she was filled with curiosity.
 Yes, and one day, she saw something new and died.”